david-dick/firefox-marionette/README.md

 - devtools - begin the session with the [devtools](https://developer.mozilla.org/en-US/docs/Tools) window opened in a separate window.
 - height - set the [height](http://kb.mozillazine.org/Command_line_arguments#List_of_command_line_arguments_.28incomplete.29) of the initial firefox window
 - har - begin the session with the [devtools](https://developer.mozilla.org/en-US/docs/Tools) window opened in a separate window.
 The [HAR Export Trigger](https://addons.mozilla.org/en-US/firefox/addon/har-export-trigger/) addon will be loaded into the new session automatically, which means that [-safe-mode](http://kb.mozillazine.org/Command_line_arguments#List_of_command_line_arguments_.28incomplete.29) will not be activated for this session AND this functionality will only be available for Firefox 61+.
 - host - use [ssh](https://man.openbsd.org/ssh.1) to create and automate firefox on the specified host.
 See [REMOTE AUTOMATION OF FIREFOX VIA SSH](https://metacpan.org/pod/Firefox::Marionette#REMOTE-AUTOMATION-OF-FIREFOX-VIA-SSH).
+The user will default to the current user name (see the user parameter to change this).
+Authentication should be via public keys loaded into the local [ssh-agent](https://man.openbsd.org/ssh-agent).
 - implicit - a shortcut to allow directly providing the [implicit](https://metacpan.org/pod/Firefox::Marionette::Timeout#implicit) timeout, instead of needing to use timeouts from the capabilities parameter.
 Overrides all longer ways.
 - index - a parameter to allow the user to specify a specific firefox instance to survive and reconnect to.
 It does not do anything else at the moment.
 See the survive parameter.
 - kiosk - start the browser in [kiosk](https://support.mozilla.org/en-US/kb/firefox-enterprise-kiosk-mode) mode.